marcjermaine-pontiveros/Docker-Basics/README.md

 [Free Lesson](https://fireship.io/lessons/docker-basics-tutorial-nodejs/)

-Docker is a tool that packages the app into a container that run reliably in any environment.
+Docker is a tool that packages the app into a container that runs reliably in any environment.

 ## Containerization